mysociety/alaveteli/docs/installing/email.md

 mails to special Alaveteli addresses, `postmaster@example.com`, `user-support@example.com` and `team@example.com`.

+The `@example.com` domain is set in the `mydestination` as above.
+This should be set to your actual domain.

 #### Set up contact email recipient groups

 To set up recipient groups for the `postmaster@`, `team@` and `user-support@` email addresses at your domain, add alias records for them in `/etc/aliases`: